Ankit-Raj27/Javascript-Clock/README.md

 # Javascript-Clock
-It's clock showing the local time of the area made completely via HTML Javascript.
+It's a clock showing the local time of the area made completely via HTML & Javascript.